 APEX is Oracle’s low-code platform for developing secure scalable business applications on top of database data.
-And the development of an APEX frontend for this RAG pipeline is also quite straightforward since APEX comes with and is preconnected to the ADW service where the data resides.
-The APEX developer begins the app-development by copy/pasting one of the code snippets from the OML notebook shown above into the APEX Code Editor, Figure 5, which when executed by APEX tells ADW to rebuild the RAG pipeline.
+And the development of an APEX frontend for this RAG pipeline is also quite straightforward since APEX comes with and is preconnected to the ADB service where the data resides.
+The APEX developer begins the app-development by copy/pasting one of the code snippets from the OML notebook shown above into the APEX Code Editor, Figure 5, which when executed by APEX tells ADB to rebuild the RAG pipeline.